Paperback-iOS/website/src/help/faq/README.md

 ---

-### Both Paperback and AltStore crash on launch
-Applications installed with AltStore need to be refreshed every seven days.
-Ensure that AltServer and Mail or iCloud/iTunes are open, and your device is connected to the same network as your computer.
-AltStore will try to refresh the app automatically.
-If AltStore does not refresh automatically, you may trigger this process manually by plugging your device into a computer running AltServer, and then running the refresh on your device through AltStore app.
-If Paperback and AltStore both crash on launch it is likely that their certificate is expired.
-Without uninstalling anything connect your iPhone/iPad to your computer.
-Open AltServer and Mail or iCloud/iTunes then select "**Install AltStore**" from AltServer menu.
-After AltStore is installed again, open AltStore and refresh the certificate for Paperback.
-You'll be able to open Paperback again and no data should be lost.

----

-### App crashes when trying to follow on iPad
-This is a known Apple bug that was fixed in iPadOS 13.4, Update to iPadOS 13.4 or avoid following manga in Paperback and use the MangaDex website to follow (and then sync).

----

 ### App crashes after trying to download a manga
 Downloading manga currently does not work and breaks the app.
 You will need to delete and reinstall the app to fix this issue.